Step 1: Decide which Pathway you fall under.

 (1) EEG experience is defined as experience in clinical EEG for a period equivalent to 32 hrs/wk (1664 hrs).
 Sleep experience is not considered equivalent to clinical EEG experience.

-(2) Complete an in-person assessment hosted by ABRET.
-Eligibility is granted for two years – or – Successfully complete ASET EEG 202 course and have a current R. EEG T. sign off on your in-house assessment.
+(2) Complete an in-person assessment hosted by ABRET – or – Successful completion of ASET's EEG 202 online course and have a current R. EEG T. sign off on your in-house assessment.
 Eligibility is granted for two years.
 Download forms here.

 Completion of Documentation Form